-Follow safety precautions when working with hazardous drugs.
-These include use of exhausted enclosures, procedures to avoid personal exposure and contaminating surfaces, personal protective equipment (PPE), and training of personnel in hazard awareness and safe work practices.
-For more information, go to www.ehs.washington.edu/chemical/chemotherapy-hazardous-drugs.
+Follow safety precautions when working with these hazardous drugs.
+These include use of exhausted enclosures, procedures to avoid personal exposure and contaminating surfaces, PPE, and training of personnel in hazard awareness and safe work practices.

 7. Sensitizing or Allergenic Chemicals